-For warranty repair, do not return your product to the place of purchase.
+For warranty repair, do not return your product to the place of purchase unless it was purchased from Mike's Train House in Columbia, MD.
 Instead, follow the instructions below to obtain warranty service as our dealer network is not prepared to service the product under the terms of this warranty.

-- 1. First, write, call or FAX MTH Electric Trains, 7020 Columbia Gateway Drive, Columbia, MD 21046, 410-381-2580 (FAX No. 410-381-6122), stating when it was purchased and what seems to be the problem.
-You will be given a return authorization number to assure that your merchandise will be properly handled upon its receipt. - 2.
-CAUTION: Make sure the product is packed in its original factory packaging including its foam and plastic wrapping material so as to prevent damage to the merchandise.
+1. First, write, call or FAX MTH Electric Trains, 7020 Columbia Gateway Drive, Columbia, MD 21046, 410-381-2580 (FAX No. 410-381-6122), stating when it was purchased and what seems to be the problem.
+You will be given a return authorization number to assure that your merchandise will be properly handled upon its receipt.

+2. CAUTION: Make sure the product is packed in its original factory packaging including its foam and plastic wrapping material so as to prevent damage to the merchandise.
 The shipment must be prepaid and we recommend that it be insured.
-A cover letter, including your name, address, daytime phone number, Return Authorization number, a copy of your sales receipt and a full description of the problem, must be included to facilitate the repairs.
-Please include the description regardless of whether you discussed the problem with one of our service technicians when contacting MTH for your Return Authorization number. - 3.
-Please make sure you have followed the instructions carefully before returning any merchandise for service.
+A cover letter, including your name, address, daytime phone number, Return Authorization numbe, a copy of your sales receipt and a full description of the problem, must be included to facilitate the repairs.
+Please include the description regardless of whether you discussed the problem with one of our service technicians when contacting MTH for your Return Authorization number.

+3. Please make sure you have followed the instructions carefully before returning any merchandise for service.